viralemergence/SNVler/README.md

 # Hantavirus Assembly Pipeline

 This repository contains a standalone Python pipeline for assembling segmented Hantavirus genomes from Nanopore sequencing data.
-The pipeline performs quality control, mapping, consensus sequence generation, and report creation.
-An optional masking step is also available (requires a bed file containing primer sequences and coordinates, to date, it has not been implemented).
+The pipeline performs quality control, mapping, primer masking, consensus sequence generation, and report creation.
+The pipeline should be able to assemble any viral genome if the required files are provided.
 ## Overview

 The pipeline is designed specifically for Nanopore data and supports segmented genomes.
 For each segment (e.g., L, M, S), the tool:

 - Runs quality control (QC) using **nanoQC** and **porechop**.
 - Maps reads to the provided segment-specific reference using **minimap2** and sorts the output with **samtools**.
+- Performs primer masking using **iVar** with an user-provided bed file specifying the sequence and position of the primers.
 - Generates a consensus sequence with **samtools mpileup** piped to **ivar consensus**.
 - Creates a CSV mapping report summarizing read mapping statistics.
-- Optionally performs a masking step (via an external masking script) to produce a final FASTA assembly.

 ## Requirements